Pylons/pyramid/docs/narr/unittesting.rst

-If your code uses these ``get_current_*`` functions or calls :mod:`repoze.bfg` code which uses ``get_current_*`` functions, you will need to construct at :term:`Configurator` and call its ``begin`` method within the ``setUp`` method of your unit test and call the same configurator's ``end`` method within the ``tearDown`` method of your unit test.
+If your code uses these ``get_current_*`` functions or calls :mod:`repoze.bfg` code which uses ``get_current_*`` functions, you will need to construct a :term:`Configurator` and call its ``begin`` method within the ``setUp`` method of your unit test and call the same configurator's ``end`` method within the ``tearDown`` method of your unit test.

-The use of a Configurator and its ``begin`` and ``end`` methods allows you to supply each unit test method in a test case with an environment that has a isolated registry and an isolated request for the duration of a single test.
+The use of a Configurator and its ``begin`` and ``end`` methods allows you to supply each unit test method in a test case with an environment that has an isolated registry and an isolated request for the duration of a single test.
 Here's an example of using this feature:

 .. code-block:: python